CS411DSO-SU25/cs411-academicworld-dashboard/README.md

     - The resulting data is shown in a Dash DataTable, updating live with any change in filters.

   - **Information provided:**
-    For each ranked faculty, you see their name, position, university, specific research interest, and their total keyword-relevant citation count—giving both context and quantitative impact.
+    For each ranked faculty, you see their name, position, university, specific research interest, and their total keyword relevant citation count—giving both context and quantitative impact.

   - **Where implemented:**
     - **File:** `widget1.py`